Roman Wales and England Tour

 Day 8Portmeirion, Criccieth Castle, Penarth Fawr

 A variety of fascinating monuments will fill our day.
-Portmeirion’s designer, Sir Clough Williams-Ellis had a lifelong concern with environmental preservation.
-By building Portmeirion on his private peninsula in Snowdonia, Wales, Sir Clough hoped to show that architecture can be beautiful and fun.
+Sir Clough Williams-Ellis had a lifelong concern with environmental preservation.
+He built the folly village of Portmeirion on his private peninsula in Snowdonia, Wales, to show that architecture can be beautiful and fun.
 Many of the structures were pieced together from buildings destined for demolition.
 We will enjoy a walking tour of this unique town.

-On a rocky peninsula overlooking Tremadog Bay, Criccieth Castle overlooks the town.
-The history of the castle is deeply intertwined in the medieval conflict between Wales and England.
-Originally a stronghold of the native Welsh princes, Criccieth was later annexed and added to by King Edward I. Both sides obviously had a high regard for Criccieth’s strategic siting.
+On a rocky peninsula overlooking Tremadog Bay, looms Criccieth Castle.
+The history of the castle is deeply intertwined with the medieval conflict between Wales and England.
+Originally a stronghold of the native Welsh princes, Criccieth was later annexed and added to by King Edward I. Both sides had a high regard for Criccieth’s strategic siting.

 Our final stop will be Penarth Fawr, one of the most important medieval gentry houses to survive in Wales.
 This fifteenth-century hall house displays a unique feature, a spere-truss, a roof-supporting wooden arch.
 (B/D)